LeoJhonSong/Vision-Algorithm-Collection/README.md

 # Algorithm-Collection
-My collection of all kinds of algorithm.
+My collection of all kinds of CV algorithm.